Carpal tunnel syndrome

 This can be performed as either an open procedure or an endoscopic (keyhole) technique.
 In most circumstances an open technique is preferable.
-This is performed under Local Anaesthetic as a Day Case procedure.
-Surgery aims to relieve pressure on the Median Nerve by dividing the roof of the carpal tunnel (transverse carpal ligament).
+This is performed under local anaesthetic (with you awake but with the wrist area numb) as a day case procedure.
+Surgery aims to relieve pressure on the median nerve by dividing the roof of the carpal tunnel (transverse carpal ligament).
 At the end of the procedure the incision is stitched with fine sutures and the hand put in a large bandage.
 This is usually removed after 48-72 hours.

 You should be fit to go home soon after the operation.
 The anaesthetic will wear off after approximately 6 hours.
 Simple analgesia usually controls the pain and should be started before the anaesthetic has worn off.
 The bandage you will have on initially may make it difficult for you to eat and wash yourself, so you may need to arrange assistance.